 Will you be traveling to visit family or friends this Thanksgiving?
 Whether you’re driving, flying, or taking the train, you’re going to come into contact with a lot of germs.
 Use the following tips to steer clear of germs and ensure that you stay healthy this holiday season:

-- Clean your car.
-Whether you’ll be driving your own car or a rental car, use SafeSpace’s Auto Germ & Odor Eliminator before you hit the road.
-After removing all people and pets from the vehicle, simply shake the product and spray it directly into the dash vents and onto germ-ridden areas like the steering wheel, drink holders, door handles, and floor mat.
+- Deodorize your car.
+Whether you’ll be driving your own car or a rental car, use SafeSpace’s Auto Disinfecting & Deodorizing Mist before you hit the road.
+After removing all people and pets from the vehicle, simply shake the product and spray it directly into the dash vents and onto the steering wheel, drink holders, door handles, and floor mat.
 Then exit the vehicle and wait 15-20 minutes.
-While you’re away, the handy spray will eradicate germs and eliminate odors.
+While you’re away, the handy spray will eliminate odor-producing organisms.